• Are Working Capital Partners Factoring Clients Finding What They Need

 Analysing The WCP Client Sectors

 So I thought I would have a look at the client book (using the proxy of a debenture having been registered by WCP at Companies House).
-The methodology could include some previous clients that have since moved elsewhere, but whilst its not necessarily completely accurate, it was only intended just to give some insight into the type of clients that WCP were supporting.
+The methodology could include some previous clients that have since moved elsewhere, but whilst it is not necessarily completely accurate, it was only intended just to give some insight into the type of clients that WCP were supporting.

 Breakdown Of Trades

-When you strike out the 40%+ that are either dissolved companies, insolvent or non trading (quite a high percentage), the remainder are reportedly in sectors (according to their SIC codes) that could be broken down as follows:
+When you strike out the 40%+ that are either dissolved companies, insolvent or non-trading (quite a high percentage), the remainder are reportedly in sectors (according to their SIC codes) that could be broken down as follows:

 • 30% - services (*see the breakdown below).